EnterpriseDB/tpa/docs/src/platform-aws.md

 ### Security groups (optional)

-By default, we create a security group for the cluster.
+By default, TPA creates a security group for the cluster.
 To use one or more existing security groups, set:

     ec2_groups: